 The 1-day retreat will run from 9am - 5pm with a 15 minute ‘tech check’ at 8.45am prior to the start of the retreat for those who need to familiriase themselves with using Zoom

 In these difficult times we are asking people to pay what they can to support the future of the Trust.
 We suggest £45, however we also understand if you cannot afford this and if you can pay more thank you.

 All income from this retreat will go to The Trust's General Fund to help us survive this crisis and continue to care for people, for wildlife and the land.

-Lucy is a mindfulness and self-compassion teacher who leads retreats across the UK.
+Lucy is a teacher of mindfulness, compassion, and Buddhist meditation who leads retreats and courses worldwide.
+She also offers the 8-Week Mindful Self-Compassion (MSC) programme having trained directly under the internationally renowned pioneers of this field; Kristin Neff and Chris Germer.
 As a practising doctor in the NHS for over a decade, she understands the importance of integrating mindfulness practices as a way to keep balance in everyday life.
-She is a teacher of Mindful Self-Compassion (MSC) having trained directly under the internationally renowned pioneers of this field; Kristin Neff and Chris Germer.
 Her passions include helping people engage with self-compassion practices as a way to build inner resilience, and supporting the caregivers of society.

 How to book easily and securely:

 - by phoning 01803 732542